 If there’s one ingredient dermatologists consistently recommend for aging skin, it’s a retinoid.
 This vitamin A derivative is famous for its ability to speed up cell turnover and stimulate collagen, which helps improve skin texture and soften lines over time.
 You can find retinoids in various strengths, from gentle over-the-counter retinol serums to more potent prescription-strength tretinoin.
 Because they can make your skin more sensitive to the sun, it’s best to apply your retinoid at night and be extra diligent with your SPF in the morning.
 Consistency is key here—with regular use, you’ll see a noticeable improvement in your skin’s firmness and clarity.

-Hyaluronic Acid and Peptides for Hydration
+Plump and Hydrate with Hyaluronic Acid and Peptides

 Hydrated skin is plump, happy skin, and that’s where hyaluronic acid and peptides come in.
 Hyaluronic acid is a humectant, meaning it draws moisture from the air into your skin, giving it an instantly fuller and smoother appearance.
 It’s a must-have for diminishing the look of fine lines caused by dehydration.
 Peptides are another hero ingredient.
 These short chains of amino acids are the building blocks of proteins like collagen and elastin.
 Using a serum or moisturizer with peptides helps signal your skin to produce more of these firming proteins, keeping it strong, resilient, and hydrated from within.

-Vitamin C and Antioxidants for Protection
+Protect Your Skin with Vitamin C and Antioxidants

 Think of antioxidants as your skin’s personal bodyguards.
 Throughout the day, your skin is exposed to environmental stressors like UV rays and pollution, which create free radicals that break down collagen and lead to premature aging.
 A daily dose of antioxidants helps neutralize this damage.
 Vitamin C is the most well-known and researched antioxidant in skincare.
 Not only does it protect your skin from environmental aggressors, but it also plays a vital role in collagen synthesis and can brighten your overall complexion.
 Applying a vitamin C serum every morning before your sunscreen is a simple step that provides powerful, long-term defense against wrinkles.